How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Rabbit playing with an interactive food puzzle, ideal for rabbit enrichment and mental stimulation.

-Safety and risk prevention
+Safety and Risk Prevention

 A safe enclosure is essential for rabbits with disabilities, since their limitations increase the risk of injuries or dangerous situations.